-Viking Ship Museum: The Vikings have traveled through the rivers of Norway in their longships during the ancient times.
+Viking Ship Museum: The Vikings have traveled through the rivers of Norway in their longships during ancient times.
 At the Viking Ship Museum, you will learn more about the history of these ships and other fascinating stories about the Vikings.
 But the most interesting thing about this is the thought that you will be stepping on the same footprint that the Vikings once stepped over thousands of years ago!
 Can you imagine a Norway winter back then without the conveniences we have today?
 Yikes!

 Considered as the world’s largest sculpture park, Vigeland Park is one of the most popular Norway attractions that can be found in Oslo.
 Walking through the park during a Norway winter, you will be mesmerized by the hundreds of awe-inspiring sculptures made by the country’s most celebrated sculptor, Gustav Vigeland covered in snow.
 I have seen this park in both the Norway winter and in the spring and both are spectacular!
 One covered in snow and ice, the other with spring flowers and sun!

 #3 Explore Emanuel Vigeland Mausoleum

 Every city has a secret and this is one of Oslo’s.
 Gustav Vigeland’s brother, Emanuel Vigeland, is a popular painter whose works can be found at the Emanuel Vigeland Mausoleum.
 Set in a cylindrical vault, the mausoleum is said to be Oslo’s best-kept secret.
 Unlike the other museums in the country, there are fewer people visiting this place, which makes it an even more interesting site to visit, especially during the winter, as the dome shape is covered in snow!

 Be sure and read: Other Things to do in Oslo

 #4 View Paintings at the National Gallery

 Norway is a trove of museums, which makes it a top destination for artists and art lovers.
 Home to the largest collection of sculptures and paintings, the National Gallery also displays some of the most popular works of Vincent van Gogh, Edvard Munch, and Pablo Picasso.
-Be sure and stop by for a visit.
+Be sure and stop by for a visit, especially while it is cold outside in the Norway winter.

 #5 Climb Pulpit Rock (Preikestolen)